Art as a Means for Exploring, Documenting and Learning from History

 …among others.

-As for photography: as you can see from these images, the day was cloudy, overcast; the sky painted in shades of gray rather than blue.
+As for photography: as you can see from these images, the day was cloudy and overcast; the sky was painted in shades of gray rather than blue.
 And yet, the grayness of the day added to the overall, somber mood.
-Just like in a black-and-white photographs, the grayness (the lack of bright, vivid colors) of that day helped me focus on what was right in front of my eyes–all that history told through art, its meaning and message.
+Just like in a black-and-white photograph, the grayness (the lack of bright, vivid colors) of that day helped me focus on what was right in front of my eyes–all that history told through art, its meaning and message.